AdaCore/gnatcoverage/tools/gnatcov/doctemp/run_commandline.rst

 this case, taking care of low-level interfacing details that are irrelevant to users.

-Otherwise, |gcp| resorts directly to the low level emulator configured for your :option:`--target` argument, if any and if it is available on your PATH.
+Otherwise, |gcp| resorts directly to the low level emulator statically configured for your :option:`--target` argument (when the tool was built), if any, and if it is available on your PATH.

 The :option:`-eargs` command line options that |gcvrun| receives are passed straight to the low-level emulation engine in both cases.